-ISIN and SEDOL codes are used to uniquely identify investments.
+ISIN and SEDOL numbers are used to uniquely identify investments.

-The stock exchange daily official list (SEDOL) is a seven-character identification code.
-Many investments are listed on multiple exchanges, so the SEDOL tells us not only what the security is, but which listing we are looking at.
+SEDOL, which stands for ‘Stock Exchange Daily Official List’, is a seven-character identification code.
+Many investments are listed on multiple exchanges – a SEDOL is useful because it tells you not only what the investment is, but which listing you’re looking at.
 If a security is listed on five different exchanges, it will have five different SEDOL codes.
 (For example, Vodafone’s London SEDOL is BH4HKS3).

 - What are your charges for dealing internationally?

 - What is the difference between income and accumulation units?

 - Are there any special requirements before I can deal in international markets?

 - Will I always get a quote when I try to place a deal?